Armenia–India relations

-International relations between Armenia and India have been described as amicable.
-In 2022, it was reported that the two nations were exploring the possible of long-term military cooperation.
+International relations between Armenia and India have been described as friendly.
+The two countries share a strong burgeoning relationship in economics, culture, military and technology.
+In 2022, it was reported that the two nations were exploring possibilities of long-term military cooperation.
+Armenia has an embassy in New Delhi.
+India has an embassy in Yerevan.

 History

 Early history

 Armenians are believed to have traveled to India, when some Armenians joined the auxiliary elements of the forces under the command of Alexander the Great when he crossed Armenia en route to India.
 The earliest documented references to the mutual relationship of Armenians and Indians are found in Cyropaedia (Persian Expedition), an ancient Greek work by Xenophon (430 BC – 355 BC).
 These references indicate that several Armenians travelled to India, and they were well aware of land routes to reach India, as also the general and political geography, socio-cultural milieu, and economic life of the Indian subcontinent.